fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 #### Description

-Returns the length of the character sequence represented by the string.
+Returns the length of the string.

 #### Syntax